Emilio Carranza: Carranza memorial

-In 1931, a 12 ft (3.6 m) monument in the Wharton State Forest in Tabernacle Township, New Jersey marks the site of his crash 39°46′38.6″N 74°37′56.6″W. The monument, installed with funds donated by Mexican schoolchildren, depicts a falling eagle of Aztec design.
+In 1931, a 12 ft (3.6 m) monument in the Wharton State Forest in Tabernacle Township, New Jersey, marks the site of his crash 39°46′38.6″N 74°37′56.6″W. The monument was installed with funds donated by Mexican schoolchildren and depicts a falling eagle of Aztec design.
 Each year in July, on the Saturday nearest the anniversary of his crash (second Saturday in July) at 1:00 p.m. he is honored at the monument site by members of the American Legion Medford post 526 accompanied by an entourage from the Mexican consulates in New York City and Philadelphia.
-Originally drawing thousands, attendance at the annual memorial had been reduced to a handful of people.
+Originally drawing thousands, attendance at the annual memorial has been reduced to a smaller gathering of people.

 The donated monolith was created with each side representing a symbol of Carranza and his love of aviation.
 The monument was funded by the children of Mexico who saved their coins to create this obelisk-looking statue.
 The stones for the monument were quarried from granite mined near his home and each block represented a different Mexican State.

-Constructed in the form of a giant pylon, with squared tapered sided, the image of an Aztec eagle is carved on one side.
+Constructed in the form of a giant pylon, with squared tapered sides, the image of an Aztec eagle is carved on one side.
 On the other side, there is an arrow, pointing skyward.
 Another side has an inscription.
 It shows some deterioration and some letters in the message are missing.
 The message states "Messenger of Peace...
 The (p)eople of Mexico Hope that your high ideal(s) will be rea(l)ized...
 Homage of the children of Mexico to the aviator captain Emilio Carranza who died tragically on July 13, 1928 in his good will flight".
 In the final side, there are embedded footprints which represent the famed aviator's final walk on the planet.
 The Monument was crafted and shipped from Mexico.

 Additional memorials

-A memorial was planned near the spot where Carranza landed in Mooresville, North Carolina during his flight to Washington D.C.
+A memorial was planned near the spot where Carranza landed in Mooresville, North Carolina, during his flight to Washington D.C.
 A committee was established to design the memorial.
 However, the memorial was never built.